The Implicit Bias of Adam and Muon on Smooth Homogeneous Neural Networks: Preliminaries

 The final optimizer we discuss is \emph{Adam}, for which we define similarly to the above

 where the square is taken element-wise.
-Following \citet{zhang2024_adam_linear,fan2025implicit,baek2025implicit,xie2024implicit}, we consider Adam without the stability constant, as this setting more accurately reflects the behavior of Adam in practice, where the stability constant is typically negligible throughout the trajectory.
+Following \citet{zhang2024_adam_linear,fan2025implicit,baek2025implicit,xie2024implicit}, we consider Adam without the stability constant, since such a constant dominates $\vb_t$ in asymptotic analysis, contrary to the typical situation in practice where the stability constant is negligible throughout the trajectory.
 Therefore we define Adam as the following:

 where $\hat \m_t = (1 - e^{-c_1t})^{-1}\m_t$ and $\hat \vb_t = (1 - e^{-c_2t})^{-1}\vb_t$ are bias-corrected terms, and division and square root are taken element-wise.
 Adam in the discrete case (\citet{kingma2014adam}) is defined using parameters $\beta_1, \beta_2 \in [0,1)$, where $\beta_1 \leq \beta_2$ (see definition for the discrete case in Appendix~\ref{section:momentum_derivation}).\footnote{Pytorch \citep{paszke2019pytorch} defaults are $\beta_1=0.9, \beta_2=0.999$.} Due to the inverse relation between $\beta_i$ and $c_i$, this is analogous to $c_1 \geq c_2$, which is the setting we focus on.